Downtown Momence Historic District

 117 N. Dixie Highway

 Depicting everyday life in the late 1880’s, this 1869 home features period furnishings throughout.
 It originally served as a private residence.
 The Momence Women’s Club was instrumental in preserving this lovely house museum.
 The home is maintained by the City of Momence.
 The arbor and gardens were created by the Momence High School Shop Class and Main Street Momence.
-Currently undergoing renovation, the museum will reopen to the public in the summer of 2014.
+After undergoing extensive renovations, the museum reopened to the public in December, 2014.
 Read more about it on their website.

 Mt.
 Airy School